Tide Logo

 The switch won't affect your credit rating.
 However, when you open a new bank account, your new provider may run a credit score check which could affect your credit rating.

-You might need to cancel and re-authorise any third-party services with your new account details – for example, financial comparison websites, money management apps and payment services.
+However, you might need to cancel and re-authorise any third-party services with your new account details.
+This could include things like financial comparison websites and money management apps.

-In the 7-working-day deadline, we set up your standing orders, direct debits and future dated payments.
+If you fully switch, we'll set up your standing orders, direct debits and future dated payments with your new bank.
 If any of your payment arrangements can't be transferred, we'll let you know.

 As for these Tide products: